Frequently Asked Questions pertaining to the Student Learning Center as a whole.

 Our services are for registered Cal Undergraduates only.
 We highly encourage you to follow up with your departmental advisors as well as visit the Graduate Writing Center for graduate level writing support.

 It’s easy!
-Go to our online Appointment Center to make a one-time registration here (be sure to use your bmail!).
-Click here to access our text-only and mobile option.
+Go to our online Appointment Center to make a one-time registration (be sure to use your bmail!).
+We also offer access to a text-only and mobile option.
 Registration takes less than 5 minutes.
 Once you create your account, you can begin booking appointments immediately.

 Note: All white boxes are open slots!
 Appointments open 3 days in advance–– Monday’s appointment open every Thursday evening at 9PM (Fall) and 10PM (Spring/Summer).
 We encourage you to read the helpful tips at the top of the schedule to ensure you are able to book an appointment during busy times.
 You can book up to 2 appointments each week.